Bklieger/django-google-oauth2/README.md

 With Google Oauth, you do not need to manage login, logout, reset password, and confirm email logic nor pages.
 It is also a faster experience for users than traditional authentication.
 With Django, you can add password support at any time after launch.
 You can easily use a local SQLite database or a PostgreSQL database using just one line in your .env file.
 Whitenoise is configured to help prevent any static file issues when running and deploying.
 Docker allows you to easily run the project and collaborate simply across computer environments.
 Finally, the three different deployment environments allow you to switch between debugging in local, testing in development, and deploying in production without needing to modify settings.py.

-Django-Google-Oauth is powerful because it makes everything simple.
+Djgo-prod is powerful because it makes everything simple.

-## Getting Started
+# Getting Started
-Replace "djgoprod" with your project name.

-Important note: This template was built with integeration compatibility to a separate frontend in mind, so you do not need significant alterations to link the backend to your frontend.

-# Instructions to Run
+## Step 1: Prepare Repository

+Within the entire repository, replace "djgoprod" with your project name.
+This includes the .env examples in this README.md file as well as the name of the "djgoprod" folder, in addition to all the file contents.

-## Step 1: Prepare Environment Variables
+## Step 2: Prepare Environment Variables

 ### Required Variables